-- recommendations under the broad guidelines of the economic policy; (a) - (b) employment recommendations; - specific measures addressed to euro area Member States in accordance with (c) Article 136(1); - (d) recommendations under the excessive deficit procedure; - (e) recommendations under the excessive imbalances procedure; - (f) union support under the medium-term balance of payments facility; - (g) union support under the European financial stabilisation mechanism; - (h) financial assistance under the European Stability Mechanism. - 67.
-If a Member State fails to take effective action in response to a request from the Commission to review and propose amendments to its Partnership Contract and the relevant programmes, part or all of payments [may] be suspended [by the Commission]. - 68.
-Where it is concluded that a Member State has not taken sufficient action under: - (a) specific measures addressed to euro area Member States in accordance with Article 136(1); - (b) the excessive deficit procedure; - the macro-economic imbalances procedure; (c) - (d) a programme under the medium-term balance of payments facility; - (e) a programme under the European financial stabilisation mechanism; - (f) financial assistance under the European Stability Mechanism. - 69. part or all of [payments and] commitments [shall] be suspended [by the Commission]. - 70.
+- (f) union support under the medium-term balance of payments facility; - (g) union support under the European financial stabilisation mechanism; - (h) financial assistance under the European Stability Mechanism. - 68.
+If a Member State fails to take effective action in response to a request from the Commission to review and propose amendments to its Partnership Contract and the relevant programmes, part or all of payments [may] be suspended. - 69.
+Where it is concluded that a Member State has not taken sufficient action under: - (a) specific measures addressed to euro area Member States in accordance with Article 136(1); - (b) the excessive deficit procedure; - (c) the macro-economic imbalances procedure; - (d) a programme under the medium-term balance of payments facility; - (e) a programme under the European financial stabilisation mechanism; - (f) financial assistance under the European Stability Mechanism. - 70.
+Part or all of commitments and [payments] [shall] be suspended. - [The proposal to suspend [commitments] [and payments] shall be made by the Commission 71. and will be considered automatically adopted by the Council, unless the Council rejects such a proposal by qualified majority within one month.]
 Any decisions on suspensions will be proportionate and effective, taking into account the economic and social circumstances of the Member State concerned, and respect equality of treatment between Member States, in particular with regard to the impact of the suspension on the economy of the Member State concerned.
+Priority should be given to the suspension of commitments; payments should only be suspended when immediate action is sought and in case of non-compliance.